sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 This chapter will be described which SONiC modification is required.

 Compilation Flag added:
-- SECURE_BOOT_BUILD – have 3 options
+- SECURE_UPGRADE_MODE – have 3 options
   - no_sign  (default)

+    Description:

+    This means that the component will be not signed, in other words, the flow will be like the feature not exists.
   - dev

+    Description:

+    This means that the build will sign the boot components with a development key using the keys stored in the path from the build flags below.
-  - release
+  - prod

+    Description:

+    This means that the build will sign the components with a production key.

+    production public key: should be set the path where the key is stored in the flag: SECURE_UPGRADE_DEV_SIGNING_CERT

+    production private key: the key will be stored according to vendor flow and could be saved in an external sign server, and the connection and logic will be coded in file sonic-buildimage/scripts/signing_secure_boot_prod.sh that build_debian.sh will trigger when the mode is "prod".

-- SECURE_BOOT_DEV_KEY_PATH – have the path where dev private efi key stored
+- SECURE_UPGRADE_DEV_SIGNING_KEY – have the path where dev private efi key stored
-- SECURE_BOOT_DEV_CERT_PATH - have the path where dev certificate/public-key stored
+- SECURE_UPGRADE_DEV_SIGNING_CERT - have the path where dev/prod certificate/public-key stored
-- SB_KERNEL_MOD_PUB_KEY – the path of the public key that will be embedded in vmlinuz for verifying KO.

 These 4 flags will be saved in this file: SONiC/rules/config